 Students who enter the program with a master's (thesis) degree from another university can satisfy the master's degree requirement at MU by having their thesis and course work approved by a three-member committee consisting of the student's adviser, a member of from within the department but outside the student's training area, and a member from outside the department with academic rank of assistant, associate, or full professor.
-Complete the form Approval of Thesis from Another University found on the common drive in the folder Forms and turn into the Graduate Student Services office.
+The form, Approval of Thesis from Another University found on the department's web page, should then be submitted to the DGS.

-Students with a non-thesis master's degree must complete a thesis based on an empirical research project completed at MU.
+Students with a non-thesis master's degree may complete a thesis based on an empirical research project completed at MU.
 The thesis must be approved by a three-member master's thesis committee, with membership as described above.